xjmusic/xjmusic/workstation/README.md

 The `nexus` subproject business logic primarily comprises these packages:

-* the `io.xj.nexus.craft` package is the most esoteric.
+* the `io.xj.engine.craft` package is the most esoteric.
 It contains all the logic about fabricating music basic on the input content.
-* the `io.xj.nexus.dub` package is an audio mixer-- it consumes the output of the craft package above and uses the musical choices as an edit decision list to read the source audio files, use ffmpeg via javacpp to do audio resampling, add up the audio files, and send the output back as bytes
+* the `io.xj.engine.dub` package is an audio mixer-- it consumes the output of the craft package above and uses the musical choices as an edit decision list to read the source audio files, use ffmpeg via javacpp to do audio resampling, add up the audio files, and send the output back as bytes
-* the `io.xj.nexus.ship` package consumes the output of the dub package above and sends it either to local system output, file output, or HLS stream e.g. youtube output
+* the `io.xj.engine.ship` package consumes the output of the dub package above and sends it either to local system output, file output, or HLS stream e.g. youtube output

 We recommend starting by ignoring the craft package (very esoteric) and focusing on the dub package (lots of